trustgraph/trustgraph-holochain/README.next.md

 // sort by sales
 // sort by artist
 // sort by album
+// sort by recently rated?
 ```

 ---

 If a thumbs up is a "1" value (perfect score), what rollup score should we assign to an album with 30k thumbs ups vs another with 30 thumbs ups?
-This invokes the reputon field of "how many ratings this reputon is synthesized from"...
+This invokes the reputon field [`sample-size`](https://datatracker.ietf.org/doc/html/rfc7071#section-6.3) -- "how many ratings this reputon is synthesized from"...

 ----